TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 - Mass: kilograms
 - Time: seconds
 - Force: newtons
-- Torque: newtons multiplied by meters (n•m)
+- Torque: newton-meters (n•m)
 - Rotation: degrees

-Some Scratch-based 3D engines use large unitless values for scale, but because the Ammo.js library uses single-precision floats, **large values can cause loss of precision, instability, or solver issues**, like jittery or inaccurate collisions, or objects tunnelling through each other.
+While most users will likely be using Simple3D, some Scratch-based 3D engines use large unitless values for scale, but because the Ammo.js library uses single-precision floats, **large values can cause loss of precision, instability, or solver issues**, like jittery or inaccurate collisions, or objects tunnelling through each other.

 Generally speaking, **values in between 0.01-1000 are safe**.
 If you must scale outside SI units, make sure to scale units proportionally and consistently to avoid unexpected behavior.